Why study this course

 This module introduces you to the literary-critical skills and approaches that are fundamental to the study of English.
 It will equip you with specialist analytical terminology and techniques while reinforcing and developing your existing skills of analysis.
 You will consider the construction of a range of texts drawn from different genres and literary-historical periods.
 Particular attention will be paid in taught sessions to the subject-specific research, planning and writing skills that you will need throughout your degree.
 Teaching will also support the development of digital skills in advance of the final assessment.You will develop your knowledge and skills through in-class discussion, directed research tasks and independent study.
 Some sessions will be explicitly student-led: you will be encouraged to read beyond the texts specified and asked to contribute questions for class discussion.
 University-level research skills will be embedded in taught sessions, with support from the BGU Digital Learning Development and Library Services.

-This module is an introduction to Gothic effects, such as suspense, mood, eeriness, the weird, fantasy and horror.
-It covers texts from the eighteenth century to the present to build your knowledge of the rise of the Gothic as well as its different manifestations in different genres and creative outputs, such as the novel, poetry and film.
-It also contextualises the Gothic by identifying its conventions, themes and motifs, such as the graveyard, the supernatural and monsters.
-Because of this module’s focus on Gothic as evoking effects, this module lends itself to psychological and sociological approaches and as well as links to key concepts and ideas explored on subsequent genre and period modules.
+This module introduces you to the suspenseful world of Gothic literature.
+Covering texts from the eighteenth century to the present, the sessions will build your knowledge of the rise of the Gothic, its conventions, themes, and motifs.
+Because of this module’s focus on Gothic literature as evoking effects, it lends itself to psychological and sociological approaches: prepare to be scared!
+Relating to other courses on your degree, the module links to key concepts and ideas explored on subsequent genre and period modules.
 Teaching will pay special attention to the close reading of primary texts and the development of written skills in advance of the final assessment.

 This module studies Shakespeare’s timeless work and investigates the ways his texts are repeatedly rewritten and performed today.
 Over 400 years from his death the popularity of his work is not weakened; on the contrary his plays are read, studied, and performed all over the world both in English and in translation.
 His work is as relevant as ever and it is to be found in the richness of language expressions which still permeate the English language, and in intertextual connections found in multiple, diverse cultural, literary and artistic contexts all over the world.
 This module provides an introduction to Shakespeare’s range of work and its reception in his time, and a foundation in the use of plays as texts.
 You will engage in current debates about the nature and function of Shakespeare’s work by reading the work of the Elizabethan bard in relation to changing contexts through a range of production instances.
 This module emphases skills development, literary knowledge, and internationalisation.
 It assumes no prior knowledge or engagement with Shakespeare’s work.
 It provides an introductory survey of his oeuvre and a range of specific case studies by focusing on his plays, ranging from tragedy to comedy.
 You will reflect on the ways in which his humour, themes, and dramatic twists bridge the difference between age groups and cultures.